oras-project/community/governance/GOVERNANCE.md

 - Any subproject owner is eligible for a position as an org owner
 - No one company or organization can employ a simple majority of the org owners
 - An org owner may step down by submitting an [issue][oras-issues-new] stating their intent and they will be moved to emeritus.
 - Org owners MUST remain active on the project.
-If they are unresponsive for > 6 months they will lose org ownership unless a [super-majority][super-majority] of the other org owners agrees to extend the period to be greater than 6 months
+Owners who are unresponsive for more than 6 months will automatically transition to emeritus status unless a [super-majority][super-majority] of the other org owners votes to extend the inactivity grace period
 - When there is an opening for a new org owner, any current owners may nominate a suitable subproject owners as a replacement
   - Nominations for new owners must be made by creating an [issue][oras-issues-new].
 - When nominated individual(s) agrees to be a candidate for ownership, the subproject owners may vote